maximelafarie/maximelafarie/README.md

-How many programmers does it take to change a lightbulb?
-None that's a hardware problem 🤡
+A DHCP packet walks into a bar and asks for a beer.
+Bartender says, "here, but I’ll need that back in an hour!" 🤡